w3c/mathml/docs/function-semantics.md

 ## infix, prefix, postfix
 At least for Content MathML conversion, "good" `mrow` structure is needed for both Bruce and my proposal.
 For speech, my proposal can get by with flattened `mrow`s.

-The details for nary matches need to be worked out so that one can grab the operands in something like $a * b * c *d$.
+The details for nary matches need to be worked out so that one can grab the operands in something like $a \times b \times c \times d$.
 There is some hand waving in [the section that introduces the nary notation](#some-details), but that part of the section is not thought through.

 ## Other cases Bruce lists: